redhat-scholars/ttyd-openshift/README.md

 * Deploy it in OpenShift using `new-app` or the developer console

 * Probably other ways!
 It's just a container image.

+## Securing ttyd with oauth-proxy

+* You can run oauth-proxy as a sidecar container to restrict access to authenticated users:

+         oc apply -f proxy-ttyd.yaml